Published 14:28 IST, May 30th 2020

 Advertisement

-BERLIN (AP) — German flagship airline Lufthansa agreed Saturday to a compromise worked out between government and European Union, overcoming a major hurdle toward final approval of a 9 billion-euro ($10 billion) bailout from Berlin.
+BERLIN (AP) — German flagship airline Lufthansa agreed Saturday to a compromise worked out between the government and the European Union, overcoming a major hurdle toward final approval of a 9 billion-euro ($10 billion) bailout from Berlin.

 Advertisement